dgroomes/macos-playground/seatbelt/README.md

 4. Run with sandboxing using the custom profile
    *
      ```shell
-     sandbox-exec -f profile.sb .build/debug/Seatbelt
+     sandbox-exec -f profile.sb ./seatbelt
      ```
    * Now the program will be restricted according to our seatbelt profile.
 You'll see it fail to write files, make network connections, or spawn subprocesses.
 The output will look something like the following.
    *
      ```text
-     ❌ Failed to write to home directory: You don’t have permission to save the file “seatbelt-test.txt” in the folder “davidgroomes”.
+     ❌ Failed to write to home directory: open /Users/davidgroomes/seatbelt-test.txt: operation not permitted
      ✅ Wrote to /tmp
-     ❌ Could not resolve host - nodename nor servname provided, or not known
+     ❌ Could not connect to wikipedia.org - dial tcp: lookup wikipedia.org: no such host
-     ❌ Failed to run 'echo': The operation couldn’t be completed.
-Operation not permitted
+     ❌ Failed to run 'echo': fork/exec /bin/echo: operation not permitted
      ```
    * Study the `profile.sb` file to understand how the restrictions are defined.
 The profile uses the Scheme-based SBPL (Sandbox Profile Language).